Duluth Loop

 How close to a residence are you allowed to build a transmission line?

-Minnesota Power’s goal is to route the line such that no existing structures will be located within the proposed 100 foot right-of-way, and where practical we will seek to maximum distance to homes to a greater degree.
-One of the provisions of the easement for the new line will be that no new structures can be built in the right-of-way.
+Minnesota Power’s goal is to route the line such that no existing structures will be located within the 100-foot right-of-way, and where practical we will seek to maximum distance to homes to a greater degree.
+One of the provisions of the easement for the new line is that no new structures can be built in the right-of-way.

 Permitting Documents